san francisco web design

 Tighten everything up including the carburettor retaining circlip and you are ready for a test start.

 Recheck everything is tight before starting engine and that you have refitted the oil breather pipe on the cam cover of later engines.
-Make sure the doors and windows in your workshop are open and start up and run for a short while to check for any oil leaks etc. Listen for any strange noises, and SWITCH OFF immediately if you hear any as you've not finished yet if this is the case.
-Hopefully you will have no problems.
+Make sure the doors and windows in your workshop are open and start up and run for a short while to check for any oil leaks etc.

 Job done!